Movies That Show AI's Sinister Side main image

 While Roy Batty is arguably not all bad - he wants to live a longer, normal life, after all - he does do things that are considerably sinister, to say the least.
 He unalives several people, including his creator and the guy who helped design them, and he harms some fairly innocent people too.

-In the end, though, he does redeem himself by saving Deckard’s (Harrison Ford) life and giving us one of the best monologues in science fiction history.
-Nevertheless, the good he did never erased the bad things he did to get to that point.
+In the end, though, he redeems himself by saving Deckard’s (Harrison Ford) life and giving us one of the best monologues in science fiction history.
+Nevertheless, the good he does never erases the bad things he did to get to that point.
 While the movie is decidedly sympathetic to the replicants, as they are called, some are portrayed as more innocent than others.

 (Image via The Ladd Company; Shaw Brothers; Blade Runner Partnership)